malaiwah/HA_VPE_Streamer/README.md

 npm start
 ```

-The bridge logs incoming audio frames and echoes the PCM data back to the puck.
+The bridge logs incoming audio frames and forwards each client's microphone audio to every other connected client so you can test multi-puck conversations locally.

 ## Repository layout